-The proposed development includes (4) four standard vehical spaces, (8) eight compact vehicle spaces, (2) ADA spaces and (22) twenty-two bicycle parking spaces are proposed on the property.
+The proposed development includes (10) ten standard vehicle spaces, (2) ADA spaces and (21) twenty-one bicycle parking spaces are proposed on the property.

 Stormwater and surface water management (Code Chapter 108, Article VIII)

 A drainage plan was submitted indicating that surface water management is designed for the 25-year/72-hour storm event, as required.
 Stormwater would be retained on-site through an exfiltration trench in the driveway.
 Roof drains will collect building runoff and lead to the exfiltration trench.